-So when everything led up to the final battle between him and the vampire Nomak, it really delivered in terms of both depth, impact, and even subversion.
-For context, Blade and his allies had been working with the vampires to defeat a new species of vampire, only to discover that the species was developed by vampires to supplant humans in daylight.
+So when everything led up to the final battle between him and the vampire Nomak, it really delivered in terms of depth, impact, and even subversion.
+For context, Blade and his allies had been working with the vampires to defeat a new species of vampire, only to discover that vampires developed the species to supplant humans in daylight.

-All this leads up to the final climactic moment where the vampire clan leader is himself betrayed by his daughter, Nyssa.
-She betrays their father because of the callousness he has shown to his own family.
+All this leads to the final climactic moment where the vampire clan leader is betrayed by his daughter, Nyssa.
+She betrays their father because of the callousness he has shown his own family.
 It turns out that Nomak is his son, who was betrayed by his father.
-In a double-cross of their own, Blade had apparently allied himself with Nomak as he now launches a one-vampire attack on the headquarters.
+In a double-cross of their own, Blade had allied himself with Nomak as he now launches a one-vampire attack on the headquarters.

 A Time of Unlikely Brutality

-They usually follow the simple script of hero shows up, hero fights well, starts to lose, gets a second wind from some sort of inspiration, and hero triumphs.
+They usually follow the simple script of hero shows up, hero fights well, hero starts to lose, hero gets a second wind from some sort of inspiration, and hero triumphs.
 Blade II does not follow this precedent.

 All that said, the ensuing fight begins with the two rushing each other, yelling battle cries.
-Nothing fancy, nothing pretty, just two animals charging at each other ready to rip each other's throats out.
+Nothing fancy, nothing pretty, just two animals charging at each other ready to rip each others’ throats out.
 The initial fight is very even.
 Both Blade and Nomak seem to be unable to outdo the other because each one tends to overcome the others’ advantages.

-At this point is usually when the famous second wind of a fight kicks in for Hollywood fight scenes.
-The character remembers something that inspires him or the villain becomes cocky or goes into a monologue.
+This point is usually when the famous second wind of a fight kicks in for Hollywood fight scenes.
+The character remembers something that inspires him, or the villain becomes cocky or goes into a monologue.
 None of this happens in this fight.
-Blade is on the ropes and he’s nearly done for.
+Blade is on the ropes, and he’s nearly done for.
 There is no second wind to be had for him.
 However, what he manages to do is to outsmart Nomak.

 There are a lot of intricacies in this flight that make it special.
-The first one being Blade not winning through superior fighting ability or strength as he has been throughout most of the movie, but through guile and intelligence.
-Also there's the matter of who is the villain here.
+The first one is Blade not winning through superior fighting ability or strength as he has been throughout most of the movie but instead through guile and intelligence.
+Also, there's the matter of who is the villain here.

 Another intricacy is the intimacy of this battle.
 Both men were highly motivated by personal stakes, with Nomak having just killed his father and is about to kill his sister, and Blade seeing that he had already bitten Nyssa and is already in a blood rage.
-So that's what makes the fight in many ways different from other typical fights which are more straightforward and bland.
+So that's what makes the fight in many ways different from other typical fights, which are more straightforward and bland.

 © 2021 Jamal Smith